-3 (NVIDIA Corporation, 2010)

-The code for this thesis was run on ‘resonance’, a General Purpose GPU cluster run by Harvard’s School of Engineering and Applied Sciences.
-The cluster contains 16 compute nodes with 2 GPUs on each node.
-Each compute node is controlled by a duel core Intel Xeon CPU running at 3.0 GHz with 8 GB of RAM.
-The applications for this thesis were programmed to use just a single GPU on one compute node.
-The GPU is the Nvidia Tesla T10 that contains and 4 GB of device memory and 240 processing cores.
-The GPU is designed to handle thousands of simultaneous threads, as it is very efficient at switching between threads to hide the latency associated with accessing global memory.
+Figure 3: Comparison of GPU and CPU processing speed from NVIDIA’s CUDA Programming Guide, version 3.2 (NVIDIA Corporation, 2010).

-Now that we have introduced the basics of reinforcement learning and discussed the ability of GPUs to run massively parallel programs with CUDA, we will next discuss prior work in the area and then proceed to the four learning problems at the core of this thesis.
+Now we have introduced the basics of reinforcement learning and discussed the ability of GPUs to run massively parallel programs with CUDA.
+The next chapter discusses prior work in the area and we will then proceed to the four learning problems at the core of this thesis.

 Prior Work on Parallel Implementations of Reinforcement Learning

-Parallelism techniques have been applied to reinforcement learning in the past, running on CPUs, but more recently, running on GPUs.
+Parallelism techniques have been applied to reinforcement learning in the past.
+These applications typically ran on CPUs, but more recently, running on GPUs.
 There are also a number of different ways parallelism can be applied.

 There are many works that combine multiple agents and reinforcement learning to address a multiagent learning problem.
 A Comprehensive Survey of Multiagent Reinforcement Learning (Buşoniu, Babuška, & De Schutter, 2008) describes some of the work in this area.
 In contract, this thesis addresses what are traditionally single agent learning problems, and parallelism is used to find the highest quality single agent as fast as possible.
 The output of the techniques in this thesis is a single agent even though multiple agents may be used in parallel to find it.

 V. Palmer (Palmer, 2007) used GPU programming to speed up matrix calculations in the Least Squares Policy Iteration algorithm (Lagoudakis & Parr, 2003) applied to a multi-agent cooperative Pole Balancing problem.
 The GPU was used to speed up calculations on a fixed set of training data for from 1 to 4 agents where each agent had 20 basis functions.
 Here, the parallelism on the GPU was used to get a computational speed up of the policy evaluation and policy improvement steps of the Least Squares Policy Iteration algorithm for each agent.
 The implementation and interaction of multiple agents was done on the CPU.
 The batch processing using the GPU was compared to a Matlab implementation and found to improve calculation speed for training sets of at least 400 points.
-The GPU calculation time grew much slower than the CPU as the training set increased and also as the number of agents increased.
+The GPU calculation time grew much slower than the CPU calculation time as the training set increased and also as the number of agents increased.

 In this thesis we use the GPU to implement parallelism across multiple agents.
 In Palmer’s study, the GPU was used within each agent to speed up that agent’s calculations, but did not attempt to deal with multiple cooperating agents with varying experience and the issues of data communication on the GPU.
 Furthermore, the degree of parallelism applied in thesis is much greater, with agent group sizes in hundreds or thousands compared to a maximum of 4 agents in Palmer.